The Jetset Society

 That depends on guest count, available space, budget, schedule and desired impact.
 Smaller lineups often work well for the ceremony, drinks reception and dinner.
 Medium-sized or larger lineups are especially strong if a full dance floor is desired later in the evening.

-Can a wedding band also bring the technical equipment?
+Can a wedding band also bring technical equipment?

 Yes.
-Depending on the size of the venue, sound and lighting equipment can be provided by the band itself.
+Depending on the size of the venue, sound and lighting equipment can be provided or planned by the band.
 Good coordination in advance regarding room size, power supply, setup time, band position and schedule is important.

 Does live music also make sense for smaller weddings?

 Yes.
 Smaller formations can create a high-quality, personal and stylish atmosphere without feeling intrusive.
-For the ceremony, drinks reception, reception or dinner, a smaller lineup can be very suitable.
+For the ceremony, drinks reception or dinner, a smaller lineup can be a very good fit.

 Is a spontaneous extension on site possible?

 An extension is often possible depending on the schedule, availability and organisational framework.
-It is best to address this topic in advance so the options are clear.
+It is best to address this topic in advance so that options and conditions are clear.